-On the 4th of July, it’s important to recognize the strength and resolve of the American spirit.
-At times, it may seem that Hollywood takes that idea for granted but despite that, filmmakers continue to create great movies about American patriots that remind us about what being an American is all about.
+On the 4th of July, this web it’s important to recognize the strength and resolve of the American spirit.
+At times, pharmacy it may seem that Hollywood takes that idea for granted but despite that, filmmakers continue to create great movies about American patriots that remind us about what being an American is all about.

 With that in mind, here’s a list of five movies — all from the past dozen years—that do a great job in capturing and celebrating American patriots.

 Miracle (2004): Aside from the 4th of the July, there aren’t that many major events when thousands of people rally around our country and celebrate our nation’s victories.
 The Olympic Games is one of those occasions.
 That is especially true when our nation’s athletes face off against the athletes of a nation that is warring against us.

 Such was the case in 1980 when the men’s U.S. Olympic hockey team faced off against the Russians in an intense match-up.
 The Russian team was favored (by a lot) but the U.S. men’s team defeated them in a historic upset and went on to win the gold medal.
 The 2004 Disney film Miracle chronicles how coach Herb Brooks (Kurt Russell) defied expectations and led his team — and our nation’s spirit — soaring in the midst of the Cold War.